cb125/cb125.github.io/README.md

 * **Current Projects**:
   * I've been working lately on scope, both on the theory of scope taking, and on the empirical landscape of scope islands.
     * My paper on scope islands is in press at *Linguistic Inquiry*.
 Here is a preprint:  [Rethinking scope islands](https://github.com/cb125/scope-islands).
-    * I have a paper on the formal properties of Quantifier Raising, pubished in *Semantics and Pragmatics*.
+    * I have a paper on the formal properties of Quantifier Raising, published in *Semantics and Pragmatics*.
 Open-access version available here: [The logic of Quantifier Raising](https://doi.org/10.3765/sp.13.20).

 I'm rebuilding (November 2020) my professional web page (this page), please be patient...